typosquatter/ail-typo-squatting/README.md

   -drepl, --doublereplacement
                         Double Character Replacement
-  -cho, --changeorder   Change the order of letters in word -ins, --insertion     Adjacent character insertion of letters to the immediate left and right on the keyboard of
+  -cho, --changeorder   Change the order of letters in word -ki, --keyboardinsertion
+                        Adjacent character insertion of letters to the immediate left and right on the keyboard of each letter
-                        each letter
-  -add, --addition      Add a character in the domain name -md, --missingdot     Omission of a dot from the domain name -sd, --stripdash      Omission of a dash from the domain name -vs, --vowelswap      Swap vowels within the domain name -hyp, --hyphenation   Addition of a hypen '-' between the first and last character in a string -bs, --bitsquatting   The character is substituted with the set of valid characters that can be made after a single
+  -add, --addition      Add a character in the domain name -md, --missingdot     Delete a dot from the domain name -sd, --stripdash      Delete of a dash from the domain name -vs, --vowelswap      Swap vowels within the domain name -ada, --adddash       Add a dash between the first and last character in a string -bs, --bitsquatting   The character is substituted with the set of valid characters that can be made after a single bit flip
-                        bit flip
-  -hg, --homoglyph      One or more characters that look similar to another character but are different are called
+  -hg, --homoglyph      One or more characters that look similar to another character but are different are called homogylphs -cm, --commonmisspelling
-                        homogylphs
-  -cm, --commonmisspelling
                         Change a word by is misspellings -hp, --homophones     Change word by an other who sound the same when spoken